EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 The good news was that Glypha II ran fine — as did Glider 4.0 when it shipped later that year.
 Something I did not know then was the degree to which C&G would test Glider 4.0 on all the hardware they had available before pressing thousands of floppy discs.
 I need not have ben as anxious as I was.

-Last year, for fun, I rewrote Glypha again to run on the Steam Deck, modern Mac OS, windows.
+Last year, for fun, I rewrote Glypha again to run on the Steam Deck, modern Mac OS, Windows.
 I called it <a href="https://store.steampowered.com/app/2318420/Glypha_Vintage/">Glypha: Vintage</a>.

 ### Glider4Dev.dsk